SarveshP16/PhishCatcher/README.md

 ### **Command-Line Arguments**
 - `eml_file`: Path to the `.eml` file to be analyzed.
 - You can run `python3 phishcatcher.py -h` to view the help manual.
-- Example: `python3 phishcatcher.py sample_email.eml`
+- Example: `python3 phishcatcher.py sampleemails/1.eml`